Low Testosterone / Hypogonadism and Male Infertility

 4) Prostate-related symptom assessment.
 Elevated testosterone levels can cause enlargement of the prostate in some men, especially as they get older.
 An enlarged prostate can block the flow of urine and cause symptoms such as a slow urinary stream and difficulty emptying the bladder.
 These symptoms are rare in young men but can occur in some circumstances.
 Assessment for symptoms of urinary obstruction can be performed in older men, or younger men with a history of benign prostatic hyperplasia (BPH, or enlarged prostate) or voiding problems.
 A simple review of voiding symptoms is fine in most men.
 Standardized evaluations, such as the AUASS (American Urologic Association Symptom Score), can also be utilized.

 5) Osteoporosis prevention/DEXA scanning.
 All men with low testosterone levels are at an increased risk for developing osteoporosis, or weakening of the bones, and should receive counseling on osteoporosis prevention.
-Though it is not included in the ASA guidelines, I recommend obtaining a DEXA scan (which evaluates bone density) in men with a baseline total testosterone of less than 200 ng/dL.
+Though it is not included in the ASA guidelines, I recommend to consider obtaining a DEXA scan (which evaluates bone density) in men with a baseline total testosterone of less than 200 ng/dL.
 See the "Osteoporosis" section of this website for more information.

 What I recommend for the fertility-age population